I created this recently for a group of teachers, and wanted to pass it along to you.

 spark growth mindsets into your organization this year.

-There are three points of focus that are backed by research
+There are four points of focus that are backed by research

 to help motivate people to become more self-regulating,